The Maya were the only civilisation in the Americas, and only one of five cultures in the whole world to develop a fully-fledged writing system!

 - The Paris Codex, 22 pages long, is held in Paris, France.

-- The Grolier Codex is held in Mexico city, Mexico.
+- The Maya Codex of Mexico (formerly known as the Grolier Codex) is held in Mexico city, Mexico.

 Some codices have been recovered from archaeological excavations but they had degraded into un-openable lumps of plaster and paint.